 Margaret Moses Branch is also a very accomplished attorney.
 Voted one of New Mexico’s “most influential women” by New Mexico Women Magazine, Margaret Branch was one of five attorneys in the United States who negotiated the settlement of one thousand cases to the benefit of women who had not been properly warned about silicone breast implants.
 The breast implant litigation resulted in a 2.4 billion dollar settlement.
 In 1990, Margaret Branch, with two other Albuquerque lawyers, founded the New Mexico Women’s Bar, which currently has more than three hundred members.

-Margaret's interest in women's medical health issues, have led her to represent many victims of medical malpractice.
-Margaret successfully represented a client in a medical malpractice case involving the misdiagnosis of an infant with an elevated bilirubin leaving him brain damaged.
+Margaret’s interest in women’s medical health issues has led her to represent many victims of medical malpractice.
+Margaret successfully represented a client in a medical malpractice case involving the misdiagnosis of an infant with elevated bilirubin leaving him brain-damaged.
 She also took on Presbyterian Hospital in a case involving a baby who was not delivered timely resulting in severe brain injury.
-Both cases resulted in million dollar settlements.
-Her interest in women's’ medical health issues, have led her to represent many victims of medical malpractice.
+Both cases resulted in million-dollar settlements.

 Margaret recognizes the rise in automobile accidents across the state of New Mexico.
 She has represented hundreds of people who have been a victim of a car accident due to careless and negligent drivers.
 Protecting New Mexicans from careless and negligent drivers is a critical issue for Margaret.
 She believes firmly in providing knowledgeable and experienced representation for victims of all automobile accidents, including but not limited to cars, trucks, big rigs, and motorcycles.